40 Southbridge St., Suite 202

 Worcester, MA 01608

-Shannon Ward has been applying the principles of learning to improve socially important behaviors of children and adolescents with and without disabilities for 15 years.
-Shannon worked as a private in-home therapist providing individualized behavior analytic services and early-intensive behavior intervention (2004-2012), worked as an early childhood special education teacher (2010-2012), trained and worked at The New England Center for Children (2012-2018), and recently worked at The New England Center for Children in Abu Dhabi where she conducted applied research on assessment and treatment of problem behavior and teaching meaningful life skills to children and adolescents diagnosed with autism living in the United Arab Emirates (2018-2019).
-Shannon received a bachelor’s degree in Early Childhood Education and Early Childhood Special Education from Saint Louis University and a master’s and doctoral degree in Behavior Analysis from Western New England University.
+Dr. Shannon Ward has been applying the principles of learning to improve socially important behaviors of children and adolescents with and without disabilities for 16 years.
+She began working in the field by providing individualized behavior analytic services and early-intensive behavior intervention to children and adolescents in the home and classroom settings in St. Louis, MO from 2004-2010.
+During that time, she attended Saint Louis University where she was degreed in Early Childhood Education and Early Childhood Special Education.
+She then worked as an Early Childhood Special Education Teacher in St. Charles, MO in an intensive academic classroom for students diagnosed with autism.
+From 2012-2018, Dr. Ward worked at The New England Center for Children on the Intensive Intervention Team where she supported individuals with severe challenging behavior.
+From 2018-2019, Dr. Ward worked at The New England Center for Children-Abu Dhabi where she conducted applied research on the assessment and treatment of problem behavior with children and adolescents, diagnosed with autism, living in the United Arab Emirates.
+Dr. Ward received her master’s degree in applied behavior analysis and doctoral degree in behavior analysis from Western New England University.

-Shannon has conducted research in the areas of assessment and treatment of problem behavior, functional communication training, extending treatments to caregivers and caregiver training, and social validation of assessment and treatment services.
-Shannon serves as a sub-review committee member for the Journal of Applied Behavior Analysis and as a guest reviewer for Behavioral Interventions.
+Dr. Ward has conducted research in the areas of assessment and treatment of problem behavior, functional communication training, extension of successful skill-based treatment to caregiver, and on the social validity of assessment and treatment services.
+Her dissertation research was conducted on the development of specific mands following acquisition of an omnibus mand.
+She serves as a sub-review committee member for the Journal of Applied Behavior Analysis and a guest reviewer for Behavioral Interventions.